uviclibraries/taguette/index.md

 ## Why Taguette?

-[Taguette](https://taguette.org/){:target="_blank"} is a user-friendly and free web-based tool that helps researchers to code and analyse their qualitative data.
-Taguette is a great tool for those who need to analyze interviews, reports, transcripts of any kinds, and a variety of text.
-With the tool, we can create codes and analyse texts easily and export in different file formats.
-If you have some or a lot of text to analyse, Taguette might be a great option for you.
+[Taguette](https://taguette.org/){:target="_blank"} is a user-friendly and free web-based tool that helps researchers to code and analyze their qualitative data.
+Taguette is a great tool for those who need to analyze interviews, reports, transcripts, or a variety of text.
+It allows users to categorize text according to the themes of their research, allowing for powerful and personalized analysis.

 This workshop uses the OpenSource _Taguette_ software because it is free to use and many find it easier to learn than [other popular commercial software packages](https://en.wikipedia.org/wiki/Computer-assisted_qualitative_data_analysis_software){:target="_blank"}.

 This workshop is not an endorsement of Taguette; there are many options for qualitative analysis and coding and other software may be better in other contexts.
 While an excellent teaching tool, _Taguette_ imposes some limitations that users should be aware of:

 - Only text can be coded.
 For example videos and images can not be coded.
-- Passanges coded with different tags have the same colour in Taguette.
+- Passages coded with different tags have the same colour in Taguette.
 - Only basic analysis can be done in Taguette.
-External tools, like Microsoft Excel, can be used for more advanced analysis are covered in this workshop.
+External tools, like Microsoft Excel, can be used for more advanced analysis.
 ## Learning objectives

 At the end of this workshop, you will be able to: